Crate genom

 Initialization

-First call initializes the database by decompressing the embedded binary data.
+First call zero-copy-parses the embedded binary blob and builds two FxHashMap indexes.
 Subsequent calls return the cached instance.
 Initialization is thread-safe via OnceLock.

 Panics